zaetrik/typescript-express-server/README.md

 ## Usage

-Clone the repository and run `docker-compose -f docker-compose.dev.yml up`.
+Clone the repository and run `tsc --build && docker-compose -f docker-compose.dev.yml up`.
 The server is reachable at `http://localhost:3003/api`.

 ## Architecture